mekiii/P5_generative_art_collection/README.md

 1. Download or clone repository.
 2. Download and install [node.js](https://nodejs.org/en/).
-3. Initialize a server e.g. by the http-server package (optionally there's also the chrome web server addon):
+3. Initialize a server e.g. by the http-server package:
 ```bash
 npm install -g http-server
 cd <#the folder where the repository is>